 - 10. Specific Regulations by Zoning District. - a.
 Urban Residential and Residential Shoreland Districts - (1.)
-Signs requiring an administrative permit - (a) Wall, projecting or marquee signs between six (6) and twelve (12) square feet in size - (b) Up to one (1) freestanding sign no greater than twelve (12) square feet in size and six (6) feet in height that is related to an on-premise, licensed childcare business or other nonresidential program regulated under Minnesota Statutes 245A.14 or successor statutes.
+Signs requiring an administrative permit, when not otherwise exempted by this Ordinance. - (a) Wall, projecting or marquee signs between six (6) and twelve (12) square feet in size - (b) Up to one (1) freestanding sign no greater than twelve (12) square feet in size and six (6) feet in height that is located on the same property as a licensed childcare business or other nonresidential program regulated under Minnesota Statutes 245A.14 or successor statutes.